pmndrs/lamina/README.md

 > Each layer can be treated as an isolated shader program that produces a `vec4` color.

 The color of each layer will be blended together using the specified blend mode.
-A list of all available blend modes can be found [here](https://github.com/pmndrs/lamina/blob/445ff4adc084f88865c2b3ffc801e2b4f83917ec/src/types.ts#L3).
+A list of all available blend modes can be found [here](#blendmode)

 ```ts
 // Extend the Abstract layer